Universal Vessel Segmentation for Multi-Modality Retinal Images: Related Work

-Another type of methods use strict topological features of the segmentation which are based on the computational topology theory and receieved more research attentions in recent years.
+Another type of methods use strict topological features of the segmentation which are based on the computational topology theory and have received more research attention in recent years.
 The topological features are mainly based on the persistent homology theory \cite{Topo-WTLoss, Topo-WTLoss3D, Topo-CMR, Topo-TPAMI, Topo-TCLoss, Topo-MLLoss, Topo-BMLoss, Topo-SATLoss}.
-A revolutionary work that first introduce this concept in image segmenation is \cite{Topo-WTLoss}, which computes the persistent features from the ground truth and prediction, matching the features using a Wasserstein distance \cite{Topo-Wassersteinforpersistence} and use the distance as the loss function.
-The following works share similar idea. \cite{Topo-WTLoss3D} also uses the Wasserstein distance but apply the method on 3D point cloud data. \cite{Topo-MLLoss} proposed to match the longest persistent barcodes in the prediction to the ground truth.
-And \cite{Topo-TCLoss} proposed to use a Hausdorff distance \cite{Topo-Hausdorff_distance} to matches the persistent diagrams to improve the sensitivity of the matching to the outliers. \cite{Topo-SATLoss} and \cite{Topo-BMLoss} both aim to compute more precise persistent feature matching, as in earlier methods the actual matchings results are highly inaccurate due to only considering the global topological features. \cite{Topo-SATLoss} and \cite{Topo-BMLoss} instead allow the loss to act more selectively on the topological features thus improve the efficiency of the topological loss function. \cite{Topo-BMLoss} proposed to use an Induced Matching \cite{Topo-Induced_matching} method which constructs a common ambient space between the ground truth and prediction and maps the persistent features in between to find a better matching.
-However, the computational cost of this method is very high, especially for large images.
-And the retinal images usually have high resolutions.
-Alternatively, \cite{Topo-SATLoss} proposed to leverage the spatial locations of the persistent features referencing their critical cell locations for more faithful persistent feature matching and is computationally much more efficient than \cite{Topo-BMLoss}.
+A revolutionary work that first introduced this concept in image segmentation is \cite{Topo-WTLoss}, which computes the persistent features from the ground truth and prediction, matching the features using a Wasserstein distance \cite{Topo-Wassersteinforpersistence} and using the distance as the loss function.
+The following works share a similar idea. \cite{Topo-WTLoss3D} also uses the Wasserstein distance but applies the method on 3D point cloud data. \cite{Topo-MLLoss} proposed to match the longest persistent barcodes in the prediction to the ground truth. \cite{Topo-TCLoss} proposed to use a Hausdorff distance \cite{Topo-Hausdorff_distance} to match the persistent diagrams to improve the sensitivity of the matching to the outliers. \cite{Topo-SATLoss} and \cite{Topo-BMLoss} both aim to compute more precise persistent feature matching, as in earlier methods, the actual matching results are highly inaccurate due to only considering the global topological features. \cite{Topo-SATLoss} and \cite{Topo-BMLoss} instead allow the loss to act more selectively on the topological features thus improves the efficiency of the topological loss function. \cite{Topo-BMLoss} proposed to use an Induced Matching \cite{Topo-Induced_matching} method which constructs a common ambient space between the ground truth and prediction and maps the persistent features in between to find a better matching.
+However, the computational cost of this method is very high, especially for large images, where typical retinal images usually have high resolutions.
+Alternatively, \cite{Topo-SATLoss} proposes to leverage the spatial locations of the persistent features referencing their critical cell locations for more faithful persistent feature matching, and is computationally much more efficient than \cite{Topo-BMLoss}.